official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 continued and reinforced inspections with a clear timeline and a military build‑up to exert maximum pressure on Iraq to disarm.

-114

-The Report of the Iraq Inquiry•  The reports to the Security Council by the IAEA reported increasing indications
+•  The reports to the Security Council by the IAEA reported increasing indications

 of Iraqi co‑operation.
 On 7 March, Dr ElBaradei reported that there was no indication that Iraq had resumed nuclear activities and that it should be able